redhat-appstudio/infra-deployments/README.md

 ### Q: When using OpenShift Local (formerly CRC) for development purposes, I am getting an error message similar to: `0/1 nodes available: insufficient memory`.

-The default worker node memory allocation of 8192 MiB is insufficient to run App Studio.
-Increase the memory to at least 16 MiB, for example: `crc config set memory 16384`, and then create a new CRC VM to apply your changes, using `crc delete` and `crc start`.
+The default worker node memory allocation is insufficient to run App Studio.
+Increase the memory to 16 GiB using `crc config set memory 16384` and then create a new VM to apply your changes, using `crc delete` and `crc start`.
 Finally, repeat the cluster bootstrapping process.

 See the OpenShift Local docs [for more on this configuration option](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.5/html/getting_started_guide/configuring_gsg#configuring-the-instance_gsg).

 ### Q: When using OpenShift Local (formerly CRC) for development purposes, I am getting an error message similar to: `0/1 nodes available: insufficient cpu`.

-The default 4-CPU allocation will not be sufficient for the CPU resource requests in this repo.
-Increase the number of CPUs, for example, `crc config set cpus 6`, and then create a new CRC VM to apply your changes, using `crc delete` and `crc start`.
+The default CPU allocation will not be sufficient for the CPU resource requests in this repo.
+Increase number of cores, for example, `crc config set cpus 6` if your hardware supports it, and then create a new VM to apply your changes, using `crc delete` and `crc start`.
 Finally, repeat the cluster bootstrapping process.

 See the OpenShift Local docs [for more on this configuration option](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.5/html/getting_started_guide/configuring_gsg#configuring-the-instance_gsg).